ashtonlance/watch-the-sky-space/README.md

-# Watch the Sky
+# Watch the Sky 🔭

 (http://watchthesky.space)

-> A Vue.js project that diplays the current moon phase and days until the next full moon as well as the forecast for the night
+> A Vue project that diplays the night's forecast for star gazing (Weather conditions and moon phase)